phamleduy04/phamleduy04/readme.md

 Hi 👋 My name is Le Duy Pham
 ============================
-Software Engineering / Cyber Security Researcher
+Software Engineer / Cyber Security Researcher
 ------------------------------------------------
 🎓 Soon to be grad with a Bachelor's of Computer Science in Software Engineering.
 (June 2025)